Xilinx/Vitis_Libraries/quantitative_finance/L1/benchmarks/SVD/README.md

 Overview
 ========
 This is a benchmark of Singular Value Decomposition (SVD).
-It supports software and hardware emulation as well as running the hardware accelerator on the Alveo U250.
+It supports hardware emulation as well as running the hardware accelerator on the Alveo U250.

 This example resides in ``L1/benchmarks/SVD`` directory.
 The tutorial provides a step-by-step guide that covers commands for build and runging kernel.